Melbourne Cricket Ground: Highlights and lowlights

 Another incident occurred on 1 February 1981 at the end of a one-day match between Australia and New Zealand.
 New Zealand, batting second, needed six runs off the last ball of the day to tie the game.
 Australian captain, Greg Chappell instructed his brother Trevor, who was bowling the last over, to send the last ball down underarm to prevent the New Zealand batsman, Brian McKechnie, from hitting the ball for six.
 Although not in the spirit of the game, an underarm delivery was quite legal, so long as the arm was kept straight.
 The Laws of cricket have since been changed to prevent such a thing happening again.
-The incident has long been a sore point between Australia and New Zealand.
+The incident has long been a sore point and source of banter between Australia and New Zealand.

 In February and March 1985 the Benson & Hedges World Championship of Cricket was played at the MCG, a One Day International tournament involving all of the then Test match playing countries to celebrate 150 years of the Australian state of Victoria.
 Some matches were also played at Sydney Cricket Ground.

 The MCG hosted the 1992 Cricket World Cup Final between Pakistan and England with a crowd of more than 87,000.
 Pakistan won the match after an all-round performance by Wasim Akram who scored 33 runs and took 3 wickets to make Pakistan cricket world champions for the first and, to date, only time.

 During the 1995 Boxing Day Test at the MCG, Australian umpire Darrell Hair called Sri Lankan spin bowler Muttiah Muralitharan for throwing the ball, rather than bowling it, seven times during the match.
 The other umpire did not call him once and this caused a controversy, although Muralitharan was later called for throwing by other umpires in different matches.

 The MCG is known for its great atmosphere, much of which is generated at Bay 13, situated almost directly opposite to the members stand.
 In the late 1980s, the crowd at Bay 13 would often mimic the warm up stretches performed by Merv Hughes.
 In a 1999 One-Day International, the behaviour of Bay 13 was so poor that Shane Warne, donning a helmet for protection, asked the crowd to settle down at the request of opposing England captain Alec Stewart.